OngoGablogian/Puyo_Puyo_Tetris_Translation/README.md

 __BootNTR & LayeredFS:__

-- Place the proper LayeredFS file (either v1.0 or v1.1 depending on your game update version) in SD:/plugin/ and the "PuyoPuyoTetris" folder that contains the translation files on the root of your SD.
+- Place the proper LayeredFS file (either v1.0 or v1.1 depending on your game update version) in "SD:/plugin/".

+- Rename the "Translated Files" folder to "PuyoPuyoTetris" and place it on the root of your SD.

 - OnionFS can be substituted for LayeredFS if desired.